A look at the design, market and legacy of Victorian pottery

 Wedgwood transferware Moth tile c.
 1878

 Helen Miles was a rarity in Victorian England.
 Educated in South Kensington she was a professional woman, an illustrator whose work was widely exhibited.
 She created post cards and greeting cards, illuminated Bibles, storybooks and coloring books for children.
-Her work appeared in periodical such as Once A Week, a magazine showcase for contemporary artists.
+Her work appeared in periodicals such as Once A Week, a magazine showcase for contemporary artists.
 Her work had a charming simplicity that lent itself to a variety of media including print and pottery.

 Helen Miles illustrated storybook